afrase/kodiswift/docs/commandline.rst

 .. _commandline:

-Running xbmcswift2 on the Command Line
+Running kodiswift on the Command Line
 ======================================

 Commands
 --------

-When running xbmcswift2 from the command line, there are two commands available, *create* and *run*. *create* is a script that will create the basic scaffolding and necessary files for an XBMC addon and personalize it by asking you a few questions. *run* enables you to debug your addon on the command line.
+When running kodiswift from the command line, there are two commands available, *create* and *run*. *create* is a script that will create the basic scaffolding and necessary files for an Kodi addon and personalize it by asking you a few questions. *run* enables you to debug your addon on the command line.

-To see the command line help, simply execute ``xbmcswift2 -h``.
+To see the command line help, simply execute ``kodiswift -h``.
 Both of the commands are explained further below.